Plant-Based Milk Alternatives

-Legally, these drinks cannot be named “milk” (along with other dairy products such as “butter”, “cheese”, “cream” and “yoghurt”) as these terms are protected under EU legislation for use on animal products only, hence the phrase “milk alternative”,”m’lk”, “mylk”, “drink” or similar being used across these products.
+Legally, these drinks cannot be named “milk” (along with other dairy products such as “butter”, “cheese”, “cream” and “yoghurt”) as these terms are protected under UK legislation for use on animal products only, hence the phrase “milk alternative”,”m’lk”, “mylk”, “drink” or similar being used across these products.

-Dairy milk is most commonly known for providing calcium; however, dairy milk also provides a good portion of daily vitamin B12 and iodine to the diet, which can be difficult to meet if living on a diet free of animal products.
+Dairy milk is most commonly known for providing calcium; however, it also provides a good portion of daily vitamin B12 and iodine to the diet, which can be difficult to meet if living on a diet free of animal products.
 Therefore, if looking for dairy-free alternatives, it’s important to ensure that they are fortified with these 3 micronutrients as a minimum, especially if you’re using them as a complete replacement.

 Why are these important within the diet?

 Iodine, a less known mineral, but extremely important in the production of thyroid hormones (thyroxine and triiodothyronine).
 Although there are recommendations for all ages, it is essential that pregnant women (especially in the first trimester) and young children are consuming enough iodine as it plays a vital role in their cognitive development.
-Research shows that there are low intakes amongst children aged 11-18 and because over a 3rd of iodine intake is through milk, it’s highly important that the alternative you are using is fortified with this mineral
+Research shows that there are low intakes amongst children aged 11-18 and because over a 3rd of iodine intake is through milk, it’s highly important that the alternative you are using is fortified with this mineral.